- Love Self: We are all lovable in the eyes of God.

 We are committed to instilling values of generosity, love, kindness and gratitude into our children through outreach activities and projects that foster a commitment to thinking about and serving others in our parish, our community and beyond.
 Our Sunday school program offers multiple service opportunities for even our youngest parishioners - and their families - throughout the year.

 Sunday school begins at 9:30 a.m. on Sunday mornings in the Parish Hall classrooms.
 Children are escorted by their teachers to the church during the peace and announcements of the 10 a.m. service.
 All are welcome to take communion and children are especially encouraged to take part in this holy ritual.
-St Barnabas offers a kid-friendly introduction to taking communion in the Episcopal church: why we do it, when we do it, and how we do it.
+Saint Barnabas offers a kid-friendly introduction to taking communion in the Episcopal Church: why we do it, when we do it, and how we do it.
 If you would like your children to attend this session, please let us know at any time throughout the school year.

 Registration for Sunday School begins each fall, and newcomers are welcome to join at any time throughout the year.
 For more information about registration, click here.
 All Sunday school teachers and volunteers are CORI-checked prior to engaging with our children, and all teachers are SafeChurch trained.
 The safety of children is our highest priority.